galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 >  - *Plan balance*: If factor levels combinations aren't present in same quantity, bias can be induced.
 (0.5)
 >  - *NA proportion*: Lines with one or more NA value are ignored in Linear Models.
 If many NA values, there are
 >    less observations taken in account in the model than expected.
 (1)
->  - *Residuals dispersion* (DHARMa package): If the dispersion of residuals isn't regular, the distribution selected
+>  - *Residuals dispersion* (DHARMa package): If the dispersion of residuals isn't regular, the model is either under- or
->    for the model isn't right.
+>    over-dispersed.
+The distribution selected for the model isn't right.
 (1.5)
+>    To know if it is under- or over-dispersion, compute *"deviance"*/*"df.resid"* : if the result is > 1 it is
+>    over-dispersion, if the result is < 1 it is under-dispersion.
 >  - *Residuals uniformity* (DHARMa package): If the residuals aren't uniform, the distribution selected for the model
 >    isn't right.
 (1)
 >  - *Outliers proportion* (DHARMa package): If too much outliers, the distribution selected for the model isn't right